 You just spent $100 on a racquetball racquet.
 If you need a new set of grommets - can you find them?
 How much extra is it to restring your racquet when it needs a new grommet set? enough said.
 Grommet tape saves your racquet and saves you $$$.

 We are a fully AUTHORIZED dealer for ALL the major racquetball racquet manufacturers.
-All racquets carry a one year warranty from the manufacturer.
+All racquets carry a warranty from the manufacturer .
 Our invoices are kept on file and we will gladly fax a copy to you if damage occurs to your Racquetworld purchased racquet.
 Strings don't have warranties.
 Hitting the wall, another racquet, or your hard head isn't considered "normal playing conditions".